 Pay or Pass?
-The “gifts for favors” thing is a bit annoying; set hourly fees are much less hassle.
+The “gifts for favors” thing is a bit annoying; hourly fees are much more straighforward.
 That said, Phryne was a fine figure of a woman and worth the effort.
 She’d also make a great client for defense lawyers.

 Few women, if any, can match Theodora’s rise from cheap slut to empress and eventual saint.
-Born c.500, the young Theodora started out servicing members in a Constantinople brothel.
+Born c.500 AD, the young Theodora started out servicing members in a Constantinople brothel.
 She soon became an “actress,” delighting crowds with weird sex-shows complete with rampant after-parties.